red-hat-storage/RHCS-vagrant/README.md

-# RHCS (1.3.0, 1.3.1, 1.3.2, 2.0.0) in Vagrant
+# RHSC / USM / RHSCON in Vagrant (Based on RHSC 2.0.0)

 A Vagrant setup for Red Hat Ceph Storage based on RHEL 7.
 This will setup as many RHCS nodes as you want with a number of OSDs that you can define!
+As added Bonus you get a VM for USM, which will allow you to easily configure the Ceph environment.

 ## Requirements